Trade and Globalization

 Evidence from the expansion of trade in India and the impact on poverty reductions

-Another important paper in this field is Topalova (2010): "Factor immobility and regional impacts of trade liberalization: Evidence on poverty from India".11
+Another important paper in this field is Topalova (2010): "Factor immobility and regional impacts of trade liberalization: Evidence on poverty from India".22

-In this paper Topalova looks at the impact of trade liberalization on poverty across different regions in India, using the sudden and extensive change in India's trade policy in 1991.
-She finds that rural regions that were more exposed to liberalization, experienced a slower decline in poverty, and had lower consumption growth.
+In this paper, Topalova examines the impact of trade liberalization on poverty across different regions in India, using the sudden and extensive change in India's trade policy in 1991.
+She finds that rural regions that were more exposed to liberalization experienced a slower decline in poverty and lower consumption growth.

-In the analysis of the mechanisms underlying this effect, Topalova finds that liberalization had a stronger negative impact among the least geographically mobile at the bottom of the income distribution, and in places where labor laws deterred workers from reallocating across sectors.
+Analyzing the mechanisms underlying this effect, Topalova finds that liberalization had a stronger negative impact among the least geographically mobile at the bottom of the income distribution and in places where labor laws deterred workers from reallocating across sectors.

 The evidence from India shows that (i) discussions that only look at "winners" in poor countries and "losers" in rich countries miss the point that the gains from trade are unequally distributed within both sets of countries; and (ii) context-specific factors, like worker mobility across sectors and geographic regions, are crucial to understand the impact of trade on incomes.